joyyyq/Books/README.md

 - Feb In Hoffa's Shadow
 - Mar 雪国
 - Apr Poor Charlie
+- May Win Bigly
+- Jun Influence
+- Jul Hero of the Empire
-- May Intelligent Investor
+- Aug Intelligent Investor
-- Jun Eccentric Glamour
+- Sep Eccentric Glamour
-- Jul Guns, Germs, and Steel
+- Oct Guns, Germs, and Steel
+- Nov The Graven Palm
+- Dec The Birth of Tragedy

+For 2021
-- Aug Being Mortal
+- Jan Being Mortal
-- Sep Terror In the Mind of God
+- Feb Terror In the Mind of God
-- Oct Little Prince
+- Mar Little Prince
-- Nov The Moon and Sixpence
+- Apr The Moon and Sixpence
+- May 我是猫
+- Jun Principles
+- Jul 人间词话
+- Aug Titan
+- Sep The Selfish Gene
+- Oct The Inevitable
+- Nov Destiny of the Republic
 - Dec 挪威的森林